Can you increase your metabolic rate – even when resting – by eating a high-fat diet? Likewise, will exercise kick you into fat-burning mode?

-In the skeletal muscles, PPARδ is important in using fatty acids for fuel and in the way that muscles respond to exercise.[ref]
+In the skeletal muscles, PPARδ is important in using fatty acids for fuel and how muscles respond to exercise.[ref]

 In the liver, PPARδ increases the use of fat for fuel, and it is thus protective against fatty liver disease.[ref]

 Increased levels of PPARδ are linked to less fat in the heart muscles and better uptake of glucose and fatty acids in the skeletal muscles.
-Increased levels of PPAR-delta can also lead to decreased absorption of cholesterol in the intestines.[ref]
+Increased levels of PPAR-delta can also lead to decreased cholesterol absorption in the intestines.[ref]

 There are a number of different long-chain fatty acids that can bind to and activate PPARδ, produced in the body, or from foods.
 Common fatty acids from foods include polyunsaturated fats such as arachidonic acid and linoleic acid.[ref]